vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 This comes in handy if a bunch of messages had chronic failures and got postponed to the distant future.
-If the root cause of the problem was fixed, the application could reschedule them to be delivered immediately.
+If the root cause of the problem was fixed, the application could reschedule them to be delivered as soon as possible.
 You can also optionally change the priroity and or epoch.
-Lower priority and epoch values both increase the priority of the message and the back-off is less aggressive.
+Lower priority and epoch values both increase the relative priority of the message and the back-off is less aggressive.

-You can also view messages using regular `select` queries against the message table.
+You can also view messages using regular `SELECT` queries against the message table.

 ## Known limitations